 Location: Twitter asks you to provide your location when setting up a profile on the platform.
 Generally it’s best to keep this information as generic as possible by selecting a country rather than a city or town.

-Your profile picture: Your profile picture is always public, which means that other Twitter users can see it.
+Your profile picture: Your profile picture is always public, which means that others using Twitter can see it.
 For extra privacy, some people choose to use a profile photo without their face visible in it, or a photo that doesn’t include them in it – e.g. a favourite photo of the beach.

 Your Twitter posts: Twitter allows you to choose whether your Tweets are publicly visible, or whether you’d like them to only be visible to your selected followers using ‘Protect your Tweets’ mode.
 In ‘Protect your Tweets’ mode you will be sent ‘follow’ requests which you can either choose to allow or deny.